Can you help keep the Kids' Council program at PS20?

 • Active and ongoing social/emotional learning builds emotional intelligence.

-• Kids’ Council, Peacekeepers gives kids of different ages a way to know each other.
+• Kids’ Council, Kid Reporters and PeaceKeepers give kids of different ages a way to better know each other.

 • The classroom culture shifts from teacher-centered to student-led.